renggli/dart-xml/README.md

     .where((text) => text.isNotEmpty)
     .forEach(print);
 ```

+This approach requires the whole input to be available at the beginning and does not work if the data itself is only available asynchronous, such as coming from a slow network connection.
+A more sophisticated API is provided with [Dart Streams](https://dart.dev/tutorials/language/streams).

+#### Streams

 To asynchronously parse and process events directly from a file or HTTP stream use the provided codecs to convert between strings, events and DOM tree nodes: